dalenmfitzgerald/dalenmfitzgerald/README.md

-- 👋 Hi, I’m @dalenmfitzgerald
+- 👋 Hi, I’m Dalen M. Fitzgerald!
-- 👀 I’m trying to better myself as both a person and programmer
+- 👀 I’m trying to better myself as both a person and programmer.
-- 🌱 I’m currently reviewing JavaScript, C# and SQL
+- 🌱 I’m currently reviewing JavaScript, C# and SQL.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me email
+- 📫 How to reach me, email.

 <!---
 dalenmfitzgerald/dalenmfitzgerald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.